 Chairing Board meetings

-Subject to any specific provision contained in these Rules, the Chair or, in their absence the Vice-Chair, shall preside at meetings of the Board of Directors.
+Subject to any specific provision contained in these Rules, the Chair shall preside at meetings of the Board of Directors.
 He or she shall perform such other additional duties as directed by the Board of Directors which are not inconsistent with the provisions of the law or of these Rules.

-If neither the Chair nor the Vice-Chair is present or willing to act within 15 minutes after the time appointed for the beginning of a Board meeting, the other voting Directors shall elect one of their number to be chairperson of that meeting.
+If the Chair is not present or willing to act within 15 minutes after the time appointed for the beginning of a Board meeting, the other voting Directors shall elect one of their number to be chairperson of that meeting.

 Failure to attend meetings

-Any Director who, without special leave of absence, fails to attend 3 consecutive meetings shall, if the Board of Directors so resolve, be deemed to have vacated their office, and the vacancy shall be filled as provided for in rule 111.
+Any Director who, without special leave of absence, fails to attend 3 meetings during the financial year of the Credit Union shall, if the Board of Directors so resolve, be deemed to have vacated their office, and the vacancy shall be filled as provided for in rule 90.

 Delegation of powers

 The authority of the Board of Directors resides within a meeting of the Board which has been properly called.
 Outside of a Board meeting Director(s) shall only have the specific authority to act in a specified area as may from time to time be delegated within a meeting of the Board of Directors.
 In addition, the Board of Directors may delegate any of their powers to committees established as provided for in these Rules.
-Committees shall consist of such members of the Board as determined from time to time by the Board and other individuals as the Board think appropriate who shall have clear terms of reference and conform in all respects to these terms, including any requirements regarding reporting to the Board of Directors.
+Committees shall consist of such members of the Board as determined from time to time by the Board and other individuals as the Board think appropriate.
+The committees shall have clear terms of reference agreed by the Board and conform in all respects to these terms, including any requirements regarding reporting to the Board of Directors.
+The key board committees are the Audit Committee, Risk Committee, Nominations Committee and Remuneration Committee.

 Validity of actions

-All acts carried out by any meeting of the Board, or of any committees or by any Director acting in pursuance of any authority duly given shall, notwithstanding that it is afterwards discovered that there was some defect in the appointment or qualification of any Director, be valid as if such Director had been duly appointed or qualified.
+All acts carried out by any meeting of the Board, any committees or by any Director acting in pursuance of authority duly given by the Board shall be valid as if such Director, had been duly appointed or qualified however if afterwards the appropriateness of that Director acts comes under question the acts may be reviewed by the Board and if felt appropriate ratified by the Board. .

 Responsibilities of Directors